triggers commands manage anomaly detection triggers: alerts that open when a metric crosses a threshold you define.

 Update a trigger

-Update a trigger by its--id (from triggers list).
-An update creates a new version linked to the existing trigger:
+Update a trigger by its--id from triggers list.
+An update archives the existing trigger and creates a replacement linked to it.

 Shell